algilliland/ovt-data-pipeline/Addtl_instruct.md

-10/10/18
-Author: Ali Gilliland

-Builds upon the instructions contributed to by jdeck88, rodney757 and ramonawalls.
+These additional instructions build upon and are meant to supplement the instructions created by jdeck88, rodney757 and ramonawalls.
+These instructions give additional information for creating a new instance of the pipeline and add more details to supplemental instructions for those who want a deeper understanding of the pipeline, but are currently unfamiliar with it.
+The final notes indicate the current status of the ovt pipeline and what some of the next steps will be.

+---

 # A high-throughput ontology-based pipeline for data integration